mccright/FCCSCybersecurityInput/readme.md

 git push -u origin master
 ```

-##…or push an existing repository from the command line
+…or push an existing repository from the command line (*here is another example with my username and this repository, **change those** as appropriate for your situation*)
 ```git remote add origin https://github.com/mccright/FCCSCybersecurityInput.git
 git push -u origin master
 ```